US STOCKS-S&P 500 confirms bear market as recession worry grows

 The Nasdaq Composite index .IXIC, which suffered its fourth straight drop, confirmed it was in bear market territory on March 7 and has declined roughly 30% this year.

-The CBOE Volatility index .VIX, also known as Wall Street's fear gauge, spiked to its highest level since May.
-Still, many analysts view the level as subdued and could mean more selling pressure is in store.
+The CBOE Volatility index .VIX, also known as Wall Street's fear gauge, spiked to its highest level since May 9 at 35.05 before closing at 34.02.
+Still, many analysts view the level as somewhat subdued and could mean more selling pressure is in store.

 "This is a market that does not look like it is capitulating as much as it is frustrated," said Rob Haworth, senior investment strategist at U.S. Bank Wealth Management in Seattle.